-In her story “Spies in the Skies” in our November/December issue, Kim Kavin raised the flag over some of the less-savory issues surrounding the rapid proliferation of civilian drones. “…They represent a growing threat to our privacy and our safety as we seek the escape and serenity yachting affords,” she wrote.
+With her story “Spies in the Skies,” in Yachts International magazine, writer Kim Kavin raised the flag over some of the less-savory issues surrounding the rapid proliferation of civilian drones. “…They represent a growing threat to our privacy and our safety as we seek the escape and serenity yachting affords,” she wrote.

 The takeaway from the article is that while we love the images they gather, when in the wrong hands, the machines and their harvest can be a nuisance—or worse.
 Further: the FAA, which is responsible for maintaining order and safety in America’s airspace, is behind the curve establishing sensible rules for their operation.